 Although more larger trials are needed to confirm our observations, umbilical cord milking should be considered as a beneficial option for preterm infants delivered by cesarean delivery.

-If I’m understanding the research correctly, and I think I am, the only time umbilical cord milking could be beneficial is at the birth of a preterm infant born by cesarean.
+If I’m understanding the research correctly, and I think I am, the only time cord milking could be beneficial is at the birth of a preterm infant born by cesarean.
 At all other births, delayed cord clamping is preferred.

 One Opinion on Umbilical Cord Milking